West Loop: Chicago's hottest foodie 'hood

-Story by Marnie Hunter, video by Channon Hodge, Robert Sevilla and Joshua Sarlo • Published 17th August 2017
+Story by Marnie Hunter, video by Channon Hodge, Robert Sevilla and Joshua Sarlo • Updated 18th August 2017

 Chicago (CNN) — Dodging a forklift is getting less and less likely in Chicago's trendy West Loop neighborhood.